exul/keyboards/README.md

 # Building a keyboard from scratch

-## My keyboard and layout journey
+## First steps

 My ergonomic keyboard journey started with the Kinesis Advantage 2, many many years ago (I think around 2015, but I'm not sure).
 I didn't have any write pain or other health issues, but being a software engineer I was aware that I'll sit in from of a computer and type for many more years to come, so why not try something new that can potentially make it more comfortable.
 But I didn't just want to switch to an ergonomic keyboard, I also warted to learn a new layout.
 Why you might ask?
 I don't remember.
 I have a tendency to go all-in on those kind of things.
 Like, when I switched from Windows to Linux and I decided to go with Arch Linux and a tiling window manager, but that's a different story.
-I knew about Dvorak, I learend aboud other layouts like Colemak and Workman but none of seemed right for me.
+I knew about Dvorak, I learend about other layouts like Colemak and Workman but none of seemed right for me.
 This was mainly for two reasons: 1.
 As a software engineer I often use symbols like brackets, simicolon, etc. and 2. my native languege is German, which has umlauts.
 Eventually I found the [Neo-layout](https://neo-layout.org), which supported everything I needed, symobols, umlauts and even more.
 I'm still using the [Neo-layout](https://neo-layout.org) today, eventhough there are more modern variants of it like [Bone](https://neo-layout.org/Layouts/bone/).

 ### Using an ergonomic keyboard for the first time
 Using the Kinesis Advantage 2 for the first time was harder than expected.
 Especially since I started using it with the Neo-layout right away.
 To not impact my speed at work, I started to only use the Kinesis in the evening when learning the new layout.
 Due to the different phyiscial keyboards, switching back and forth between my regular keyboard with QUERZ and the Kinesis with Neo was surprisingly easy.
 Once I got the basics, I started to use the Kinesis when working on hobby projects to get more productive when writing actual code and eventually I completely switched to Neo and the Kinesis.